 Her book, Ragi-Ragini: Chronicles from Aji’s Kitchen published early 2012 by Yoda Press, attempts to blur the distinctions between novella, food writing, poetry and illustration and, through this, to present a glimpse into Maharashtra’s culture that goes beyond Bollywood, Mumbai masala, advertising, commerce and competitiveness to emphasize a more inclusive, simple, less chauvinistic face of the people of this state.

 Go Talk to the River: the Ovis of Bahinabai Choudhary, (Yoda Press, New Delhi, January 2019) is her book of translations of the Marathi (Ahirani) verses of the 19th Century peasant poet Bahinabai Choudhary.
-It is slated to be published mid 2018.

 Towards this effort she has been a part of – the Guggenheim Lab Mumbai in January 2013, curated an interdisciplinary event called ‘Holding up Half the Sky’ on the lives of women during the 100Thousand Poets for Change in Sept 2013, organized Mumbai Moulting: Erasures and a Palimpsest, a ‘Conversation’ between Art, Poetry and Music at the Godrej India Culture Lab, December 2013 and curated Vasundhara: Dialects in Dialogue, a dialogue between, Poetry, Art, Music and Dance at two shows in Mumbai in January 2015.
 Anjali has also curated the literature section of the Kala Ghoda Arts Festival2018.